Expensify/App/contributingGuides/STYLE.md

 ## Solution

-The correct approach is to replace Avoid using `ScrollView`.
-You can add props like `ListHeaderComponent` and `ListFooterComponent` to add other components before or after the list while keeping the layout scrollable.
+The correct approach is avoid using `ScrollView`.
+You can add props like `listHeaderComponent` and `listFooterComponent` to add other components before or after the list while keeping the layout scrollable.

 ## Wrong Approach (Using `SelectionList`)